LG V20: Hardware

 The LG V20 continues the user-friendly hardware access design of the LG G5, having a removable back chassis of aluminum alloy for a significantly streamlined and convenient battery removal as well as easy access to internal components for any repairs, with polycarbonate plastic top and bottom caps, a USB-C connector compliant with Qualcomm's Quick Charge 3.0, and a rear-mounted power button with an integrated fingerprint reader.
 It is available in Dark Grey (named "Titan"), Pink, and Silver color finishes.
-The V20 features a 5.7-inch 1440p IPS LCD display with up to 500 nits of brightness, coated in Gorilla Glass 4, utilizing the Qualcomm Snapdragon 820 processor with 4 GB of LPDDR4 RAM.
+The V20 features a 5.7-inch 1440p IPS LCD with up to 500 nits of brightness, coated in Gorilla Glass 4, utilizing the Qualcomm Snapdragon 820 processor with 4 GB of LPDDR4 RAM.
 The device includes 64 GB of internal storage, expandable via microSD card up to 2TB, and a 3,200 mAh removable battery.
 The removable aluminum alloy cover, as well as the removable battery, is designed to act as shock and impact dissipation in the event that the V20 is dropped, in which case both will pop out from the main body and absorb the impact, dispersing the weight over the battery and cover, leaving the main components and screen less affected by drop damage compared to other smartphones.
 This makes the LG V20 one of the most drop shock resistant, durable and resilient consumer smartphones currently available.
 Similar to the V10, a second, supplemental display is located at the top of the device to the right of the 120° wide-angle front-facing camera.
 The secondary separate display can be used to show notifications, access controls, and apps, as well as display time and incoming messages.
 Both screens were made larger and brighter than those found on the V10.

 Additional features include an IR blaster, FM radio, a dedicated 24-bit high fidelity audio recorder able to record up to 24-bit/192 kHz with manual channel controls for effective noise elimination of up to 50% in audio/video recording compared to other smartphone audio recorders, Bluetooth 4.2, NFC, as well as dual sim support for the H990N/H990DS international versions which doesn't take the microSD card slot like in most other dual sim supported smartphones.
 The V20 shipped with Bang & Olufsen H3 in-ear headphones for a limited time, and the phone's audio specifications and sound is tuned by the same company in some countries, including the international variants (indicated by the B&O logo on the back of the cover).
 Every model of the V20 includes the dedicated ESS Sabre ES9218 32-bit Hi-Fi Quad DAC, able to drive up to 600 ohm headphones to enhance wired headphones sound output quality with specifications of 130 dB SNR, 124 dB DNR and -112 dB THD+N. The LG V20 was the most powerful smartphone to have a removable battery at the time, having later been superseded by the newer Fairphone devices.

 Videos can be recorded with FLAC (lossless) audio tracks.